AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook.md

 - Lockfile reflects updated source hashes

 **Note:** For testing update detection, you need an actual remote repository that changes over time.
 The AlignTrue/examples repo is stable, so update detection won't trigger unless the upstream repo is modified.

+**Automated test implementation:** Add this scenario to `layer-3-team.ts` using the `TeamScenario` interface.
+Configure a git source, test update detection with `--force-refresh`, and verify approval workflows.

 **F. Remote Backup Testing:**